 - Obfuscated servers

-CyberGhost is a Romanian VPN service with an impressive server infrastructure of 3,000+ servers in over 60 countries.
+CyberGhost is a Romanian VPN service with an impressive server infrastructure of 6400 servers in 89 locations countries.
 Using one of its servers, you can connect to your bank from anywhere in the world without running into annoying restrictions.
 Our CyberGhost review highlights key aspects of this VPN more extensively.